simoninireland/simplicial/doc/glossary.rst

       less than the simplex of which it is a face: 2-simplices (triangle) have faces that are 1-simplices (edges).

+   homology
+      A :term:`topological invariant` of a complex that has a more subtle ability to measure holes of of different dimensions in a structure.

    order
       The "dimensionality" of a :term:`simplex`, A simplex of order 1 (a 1-simplex) is a one-dimensional structure (an edge); a